Recent Legal Update

 Process & Timing

-1. Who files: The co-owner seeking reimbursement (often as part of an application/motion for contribution or as part of responding to the partition petition).
+- Who files: The co-owner seeking reimbursement (often as part of a motion or other filing seeking contribution in the partition case).
 Where: The Clerk of Superior Court in the county where the property is located (partition matters are commonly handled through the clerk’s office).
 What: A written request that identifies each expense and attaches supporting exhibits (statements, receipts, and proof of payment).
 When: In a partition sale, North Carolina law allows a co-owner to assert the right to contribution during the partition proceeding, so it is usually best to raise it before the hearing where the court is deciding next steps and before sale proceeds are distributed.

 Exceptions & Pitfalls

-• Exclusive possession can change interest reimbursement: North Carolina law can limit reimbursement for interest on an existing encumbrance during periods when the paying co-owner had exclusive possession, so records showing occupancy dates can become relevant.
+- Exclusive possession can change interest reimbursement: North Carolina law now expressly provides in N.C.
+Gen. Stat. § 41-86 that no entitlement to reimbursement exists for interest paid on an existing encumbrance during periods when the paying co-owner had exclusive possession, so records showing occupancy dates can become relevant.

 Document Checklist (Practical, Court-Friendly)